-If an employee is subject to retaliation as a result of coming forward with a whistleblower claim, the whistleblower has the right to file a lawsuit against their employer in order to seek reinstatement, back pay plus interest, and reasonable attorneys costs and fees.
+If an employee is subject to retaliation as a result of coming forward with a whistleblower claim, the whistleblower has the right to file a lawsuit against their employer in order to seek reinstatement, back pay plus interest, possible front pay, and reasonable attorneys costs and fees.

 Can my employer retaliate?

 If you have come forward with a whistleblower claim, you are protected from retaliation by your employer under the False Claims Act.
 If you are experiencing retaliation after filing a whistleblower claim, contact the qui tam lawyers of Tycko & Zavareei LLP today to understand your legal options.

 Whistleblower Rewards and Programs

 The following are the most common whistleblower reward programs: